 Increased numbers of coyote sightings create increased concerns of landowners for their property and safety.
-However, there is little need for fear.
-By nature, coyotes are timid and shy animals that tend to steer clear of any potential danger and thus pose little threat to humans.
+However, by nature, coyotes tend to steer clear of potential danger.
+Contrary to popular belief, these animals do not hunt in packs but rather are primarily solitary hunters.
 Despite these characteristics, problems sometimes do occur as these predators become increasingly tolerant of human interactions.

 Trapping and/or hunting are additional solutions against nuisance coyotes.
 Because coyotes are a non-native species in Georgia, there is no closed season for their harvest.
 Foot hold or live traps can be used to capture animals.
 However, coyotes may prove difficult to deceive with traps and hunting may be a better solution.
 When hunting, predator or animal-in-distress calls are effective methods of luring in a coyote.
 Coyotes are valued for their thick, attractive fur and are harvested seasonally for commercial use of their pelts.